vischia/vischia.github.io/index.markdown

 ### Current funding opportunities
 If you are interested in any of the opportunities below, in particular in the periodic (usually yearly) ones, **please contact me well in advance**: successful applications are based not only on a good supervisee-supervisor match, but also on iterations on the detail of the project (true in particular for postdoc applications).

+- **I will open very shortly (Jan/Feb 2026) a call for a PhD student on Neuromorphic Computing, within a Pathfinder Open project recently funded by the European Innovation Council**
 - I can host applications to [MSCA Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships): the call usually opens in May with deadline in September
 - Spanish postdoctoral *Juan de la Cierva* program: if you got your PhD between 1 January YEAR-1 and 31 December YEAR, you can apply for a 2-year postdoc position, deadline usually on February YEAR+1.
 - Several PhD (4-year positions) funding availabilities: if you expect to defend by September YEAR, you can apply to: